 Statements that are not factual in nature, including opinions, projections, and estimates, assume certain economic conditions and industry developments, and constitute only current opinions that are subject to change without notice.
 Nothing herein is intended to be a forecast of future events, or a guarantee of future results.

 Certain economic and market information contained herein has been obtained from published sources prepared by other parties, which in certain cases have not been updated through the date hereof.
 While such sources are believed to be reliable, neither SEI nor its affiliates assumes any responsibility for the accuracy or completeness of such information and such information has not been independently verified by SEI.

 There are risks involved with investing, including loss of principal.
+Diversification cannot protect against market risk.
 The value of an investment and any income from it can go down as well as up.
 Investors may get back less than the original amount invested.
 Returns may increase or decrease as a result of currency fluctuations.
 Past performance is not a reliable indicator of future results.
 Investment may not be suitable for everyone.

 SIEL has appointed SEI Investments (Asia) Limited (SEIAL) of Suite 904, The Hong Kong Club Building, 3 Jackson Road, Central, Hong Kong as the sub-distributor of the SEI UCITS funds.
 SEIAL is licensed for Type 4 and 9 regulated activities under the Securities and Futures Commission ("SFC").

 This information is being made available in Hong Kong by SEIAL.
 The contents of this document have not been reviewed by any regulatory authority in Hong Kong.
 You are advised to exercise caution in relation to the offer.
 If you are in any doubt about any of the contents of this document, you should obtain independent professional advice.

 This information is made available in Latin America and the Middle East FOR PROFESSIONAL (non-retail) USE ONLY by SIEL.